jenovax86/Cloud-Oracle/readme.md

 ## A simple machine learning–powered weather forecasting app built with Python.

 # 🌦 Overview
-Cloud Oracle predicts today’s high and low temperatures using machine learning.
+### Cloud Oracle predicts today’s high and low temperatures using machine learning.
 The project demonstrates how to build a complete ML pipeline from data collection to training and prediction all in a single, modular Python project.

 # Limitations
-This project is intended for research and learning purposes only.
+### This project is intended for research and learning purposes only.
 Forecasts may deviate by approximately 3–4% from real-world data

 # ⚙️ Features
-    🌐 Crawler — collects historical and current weather data from websites.
+    🌐 Crawler — collects historical and current weather data from website.

     🧠 Model Trainer — builds and trains an ML model using the crawled dataset.